SarveshKadam/movieapp/README.md

 # Welcome to your Movie List app 👋

 An app that provides movie information by displaying a list of films sourced from The Movie Database (TMDb) API.
-It features top movies for each year, allows users to filter by genre, and offers smooth scrolling.
+It features the top movies for each year, allows users to filter by genre, and offers smooth scrolling.
 Built with React Native.

 ## Get started